These suggestions have been developed from advice gleaned from travelers experienced in visiting Greece at this time of year.

 - Passport–Enough said.

 - Camera and extra batteries or charger.
-Even a cheap camera is OK.
-Most people have found it wise to bring lots of excess digital camera card capacity, since we can’t rely on having access to a computer with the software to download the photos.)
-AA batteries are available for sale in Greece, but it’s convenient to tote a couple of extras.
+For those bringing a non-phone camera, AA or AAA batteries are available in Greece, but it’s convenient to tote a couple of extras.
 A good idea is to have one camera card to change each week or so, even if it’s not full; that way even if you lose your camera, you won’t lose all your photos.
 (This happened once.)

 - A selfie stick, as long as you don’t mind being the kind of person who has a selfie stick.